neopilotai/LLMCode/llmcode/website/docs/usage/conventions.md

 ```

 We would simply create a file like `CONVENTIONS.md` with those lines
-and then we can add it to the llmcode chat, along with the file(s)
+and then we can add it to the llm code, along with the file(s)
 that we want to edit.

 It's best to load the conventions file with `/read CONVENTIONS.md`